open-telemetry/opentelemetry-collector-contrib/extension/sumologicextension/README.md

   and create a new one upon registration.
 - `ephemeral`: defines whether the collector will be deleted after 12 hours of inactivity (default: `false`)
-- `time_zone`: defines the time zone of the collector.
-For a list of all possible values, refer to the `TZ database name` or `Time zone abbreviation` columns in https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List
+- `time_zone`: defines the time zone of the collector, for example "America/Los_Angeles".
+  For a list of all possible values, refer to the `TZ identifier` column in https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List
 - `backoff`: defines backoff mechanism for retry in case of failed registration.
   [Exponential algorithm](https://pkg.go.dev/github.com/cenkalti/backoff/v4#ExponentialBackOff) is being used.